plausible/website/_posts/2021-08-03-how-we-scaled-customer-support-for-4-000-subscribers-and-1-000-monthly-trials-as-a-bootstrapped-saas.md

 Some frequently asked questions with brief responses are also placed on [our contact page](https://plausible.io/contact).
 If we get a specific question several times, I add a brief answer to the FAQ.

 It often happens that when I add a new answer to the FAQ section on the contact page, we pretty much never hear about that question again.

+## Teach and share knowledge through your content

+I've published a lot of content since I joined Plausible.
+A lot of that content has been educational in nature focused on the areas that our audience deals with.
+You will rarely find a post on our blog just talking about how great Plausible is.
+In most blog posts, the main topic is something else and Plausible only gets a mention.

+And this is the type of content that can help site owners (our audience) deal with different areas of running a site.
+Some examples here:

+* When we released UTM tag support, we published a guide on [how to use UTM tags](https://plausible.io/blog/utm-tracking-tags) to better analyse your marketing campaigns

+* When we released the feature that [tracks 404 error pages](https://plausible.io/blog/track-404-errors), we published a guide that goes in depth about 404 errors, why they are important to keep track of and how you should fix them

+* When we released the feature that [tracks clicks on external links](https://plausible.io/blog/track-outbound-link-clicks), we published a guide on why that is useful

+* When all the major browsers made a change to their [referrer policy](https://plausible.io/blog/referrer-policy), we had a guide on how that affects all the different web analytics tool

+* We also published a lot of content on the topic of privacy regulations, [GDPR](https://plausible.io/blog/google-analytics-gdpr), [cookies](https://plausible.io/blog/google-analytics-cookies) and [privacy policies](https://plausible.io/blog/privacy-policy-page)

+All these topics are relevant to Plausible and they are relevant to our existing audience and our potential audience too.
+We now have a lot of links we can share when people ask us about these subjects.

+And what's even better is the fact that these educational blog posts now help many people discover Plausible when they're using search engines looking for answers to these questions.

 ## Don't give people a reason to have problems with your product